-There are four main taxes involved in any property sale and purchase transaction these taxes are: 1 The Transfer Fee (Devir Harçları) which is payable to Land Registry Office 2 The Capital Gains Tax (Stopaj) which is payable to the Tax Office 3 The VAT (KDV) which is payable to the Tax Office or to the Vendor 4 The Stamp Duty (Pul Parası) which is payable to the Tax Office NB: Different taxes apply to gifts of property for no consideration between family members.
-As a general rule, Capital Gains Tax is payable by the Vendor and the Transfer Fee and Stamp Duty are payable by the Purchaser, although this can always be varied by the parties by an express clause in the Contract of Sale.
-The rates applicable are the rates in force at the time of transfer of title.
-However, the current rates are detailed in this Guide.
+There are four main taxes that apply to any property purchase or sale: These taxes are 1 The Transfer Fee (Devir Harçları), which is payable to the Land Registry 2 The Capital Gains Tax (Stopaj), which is payable to the Tax Office 3 The VAT (KDV), which is payable to the Tax Office or to the seller 4 The Stamp Duty (Pul Parası), which is payable to the Tax Office NB: Different taxes apply to gratuitous gifts of real estate between family members.
+Generally, capital gains tax is payable by the seller and transfer duty and stamp duty by the buyer, although this can be changed by the parties at any time by an express clause in the contract of sale.
+The rates of tax that apply are those in force at the time of the transfer of ownership.
+However, the current rates are set out in this guide.
 The payment of

 On whether or not the transaction is covered by VAT.
 This depends on whether the seller is classed as a ‘professional seller’ by the Inland Revenue (i.e. whether the transaction is commercial in nature or profit-making).
 If the seller is classified as a professional seller, the transaction is subject to VAT.
 If the seller is an individual and not a professional seller, the transaction is not subject to VAT.
 ‘Seller’ in this context means the person who owns the property, not just the possession/contractual ownership of the property.
 For example, in resales where the person selling the property does not have ownership of the property but merely assigns their contractual rights in the property to the new buyer, the fact that the person is a private individual and not a professional seller is irrelevant.
 If the person recorded as the owner in the title deeds is a professional seller, VAT will apply.